4321ba/noteblock_music_yoinker/README.md

 3rd value is the pitch ranging from 0.5 to 2.0.
 4th value is the volume ranging from 0 to 1, but it's sometimes 3 too (from real note block).

-# Python script
+# Python scripts

 I also made a Python script to turn this data into a MIDI file: `converter.py`.
+Use `antilagger.py` to even out the timings: e.g. replace 7 and then 5 with 6 and 6.
+Use `simplifier.py` to remove quiet notes and thus simplify the midi.